 Get an employer identification number.
 For starters, you'll need to let the IRS know you're an employer and get an employer identification number (EIN), which you can do via the IRS website at www.irs.gov.

 Check immigration documents.
-Also, you'll have to verify that the individual is legally authorized to work in the United States by having the worker fill out U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification and present documentary proof of having the right to work.
+Also, you'll have to verify that the worker is legally authorized to work in the United States by having him or her fill out U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification and present documentary proof of eligibility to work.
 You won't have to submit the I-9 to anyone, but you will have to keep it on hand in case you're audited or investigated.

 Also, you'll have to file IRS Form W-2 at the end of the year.
 Some people choose to hire a payroll service to handle these tasks.